AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 averaged and completely smoothed out in the respective longer

-"more sensitive" to fine-time fluctuations in
+sensitive" to fluctuations in the space-time metric on a

 than c .
 Locally, such a photon travels a slightly longer